-This homemade cranberry sauce is a delicious twist on classic cranberry sauce with added pomegranate juice.
+This Homemade Cranberry Sauce Recipe is a delicious twist on classic cranberry sauce with added pomegranate juice.
 It’s so easy and bursting with flavor!

 How to Make Cranberry Sauce

 It’s so easy to make homemade cranberry sauce and once you do, you’ll never buy it from a can again!
-Here’s a brief rundown (scroll down for the detailed printable.)
+Here’s a brief rundown:

 - Mix together all of the ingredients in a saucepan.